 The Worst Sleep Positions

-One of the worst sleep postures is sleeping on your stomach.
+One of the worst sleep positions is sleeping on your stomach.
 Most people who sleep on their stomachs, sleep with one knee bent up high and their arms over their head or one arm tucked under their head.

-Some research suggests that people choose this posture because it is an innate move to protect our bellies, one of our most vulnerable spots.
+Some research suggests that people choose this posture because it is an unconscious move to protect our bellies, one of our most vulnerable spots.
 The problem is that you cannot keep your neck aligned if you sleep on your stomach.
 Your head has to be turned to the side for you to breathe, which causes a misalignment in your neck, and can lead to that horrible morning of pain.